LesF/MakeVB/README.md

 ### Automatic Build on Startup

-The application checks if the specified VB6 project file and target binary directory exist on startup.
+The application checks if the VB6 project file specified in the command line (and optionally the target binary directory) exist on startup.
 If both are present, the build process is automatically initiated.

 ## Learning Objectives